krisztian-toth/bluenet-python-lib/README.md

 > Stop any running processes.

 #### `isRunning()`
-> Returns Boolean signifying if the BluenetLib is running.
-This is relevant for the UART listener which communicates with the "Crownstone Hub Dongle (working title)".
+> Returns a Boolean indicating if the BluenetLib is running.
+This is relevant for the UART listener which communicates with the Crownstone USB.